zalando/logbook/README.md

     .build();
 ```

+## Correlation

+Requests and responses are correlated using a *correlation id*.
+This allows to match related requests and responses that would usually be located in different places in the log file.

 ## Formatting

 Formatting defines how requests and responses will be transformed to strings basically.
 Formatters do **not** specify